Hodapp87/OpenNI2_Wrapper/README.md

 * Building on a configuration besides GCC & Linux.
 * Checking const-correctness (or at least shut the compiler up).
 * Checking memory-management the best I can given the sparse documentation on the matter.
+* Something in the CMake build to pass along the locations of the libraries and headers to the Python code, which needs both for CFFI.
+Presently they are hard-coded.
+* Wrap some actual classes in Python that mimic the interface.
+(Does it seem silly to make the C wrapper to undo the class-based interface, and then rebuild it as a class-based interface in Python?
+Whatever.)

 The repository was copied over from another larger project that had some other goals in mind, so some of the history might be odd, at least until I clean parts of it up.